22 min

 Step 6: Dialogue and Actions in a Character Analysis: Unveiling the True Essence

 Most well-defined characters have different layers of personality folded in on itself.
-To view the true essence of an individual, an analysis must examine how the persona speaks with others and the actions they take that impact other persons in the setting.
+To view the true essence of an individual, an analysis must examine how the persona speaks with others and the actions they take that impact other people in the setting.

 How a Character Speaks: Tone, Choice of Words, and Mannerisms